googleapis/mcp-toolbox-sdk-go/core/README.md

 #### Option A: Add Default Bound Parameters to a Client

 You can add default tool level bound parameters to a client.
 Every tool / toolset
-loaded by the client will contain the auth token.
+loaded by the client will have the bound parameter.

 ```go